keimjm/dicords/README.md

 # Dicords

 Welcome to Dicords!
 This a clone of Discord using Python, React.js, Redux and PostgreSQL.
 After logging in you can create a new server, create a text channel and chat in those channels.
 You can also join an existing server as well as direct message another user on the site.
+You can chat with a simple ai chatbot made using python's nltk and tensorflow library.
 Check it out for yourself.

 [Link to Live Site](https://aa-dicords.herokuapp.com)